chbh-opensource/chbh-on-bear/docs/software/python.md

 plt.show()
 ```

-you can also save some python code into a file and run it on the command line (this is very useful for running jobs on the cluster later...).
-If we save the code above into a file called `my_plot.py` - we can run it in the terminal using
+You can also save some Python code into a file and run it on the command line (this is very useful for running jobs on the cluster later...).
+If we save the code above into a file called `my_plot.py` - we can run it in the terminal using:

 ```shell
 python my_plot.py